-In the 2d windows (2d scatter plot, histogram and density map), you can change the axis ranges by zooming in or out with the mouse.
+In some of the windows (2d scatter plot, histogram and density map), you can change both axis ranges by zooming in or out with the mouse on the plot surface itself.
 To zoom in, place the mouse at the top left of the region you want to examine, press the button, drag it to the bottom right corner, and release the button.
 To zoom out, drag up and left instead.
+A box is drawn as you drag so you can see what you're doing.